Tamara729/hemp-nutrition/2021README.md

 - `Variety`: Varieties evaluated in the trial.
 - `Treatment`: Treatments evaluated in the trial.
 - `Rep`: Replications of treatments (4).
-- 'Unit': Number identification of experimental units.
+- `Unit`: Number identification of experimental units.
 - `CBC`: Percentage of Cannabichromene.
 - `CBCA`: Percentage of Cannabichromenic acid.
 - `CBD`: Percentage of Cannabidiol.